Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 ::::{tab-set}
 :::{tab-item} Test suite
-Upload your suite to the Giskard server to:
+Upload your suite to the Giskard Hub to:
 * Compare models to decide which model to promote
 * Debug your tests to diagnose the issues
 * Create more domain-specific tests that are integrating business feedback